Uppalapa/PowerBI/README.md

 * Preview your report to ensure that your visualizations look and behave as expected.
 * Once you're satisfied, save your report and publish it to the Power BI Service to share it with others or embed it into other applications.

-## Next Steps - Bank Performance Evaluation: EastWest Bank in Comparison to Industry Leaders
-As a next step, we will conduct a comparative analysis to assess the performance of EastWest Bank relative to other leading banks in the industry.
-This analysis will involve examining key financial metrics, such as revenue growth, profitability ratios, asset quality, and market share, to gauge EastWest Bank's competitiveness and market position.
-By benchmarking EastWest Bank against its peers, we can gain valuable insights into its strengths, weaknesses, and areas for improvement.
-Additionally, this comparative analysis will provide stakeholders with a comprehensive understanding of EastWest Bank's relative performance within the banking sector, enabling informed decision-making and strategic planning.